Randomization Tests for Conditional Group Symmetry: Introduction

 \section{Introduction}

-Symmetry plays a central role in science and engineering, and appears in numerous statistical problems both classical \citep{lehmann_theory_1998,Lehmann:Romano:2005} and modern \citep[e.g.,][]{Cohen:2019,Chen:2020,Huang:2022aa,Bronstein:2021aa}.
-There is an extensive literature on hypothesis tests for symmetry in the form of invariance under a group of transformations, dating back at least to the work of \citet{Hoeffding_1952}, which generalized older ideas based on testing permutation-invariance \citep{Fisher:1935,Pitman:1937}.
+Symmetry plays a central role in science and engineering, and appears in numerous statistical problems, both classical \citep{lehmann_theory_1998,Lehmann:Romano:2005} and modern \citep[e.g.,][]{Cohen:2019,Chen:2020,Huang:2022aa,Bronstein:2021aa}.
+There is an extensive literature on hypothesis tests for symmetry in the form of distributional invariance under a group of transformations, dating back at least to the work of \citet{Hoeffding_1952}, which generalized older ideas based on testing permutation-invariance \citep{Fisher:1935,Pitman:1937}.
 More recent developments in the area pertain to randomized versions of tests for invariance \citep{Romano:1988,Romano:1989,hemerik:goeman:2017:fdr,Hemerik2018,Dobriban_2022,Ramdas:2023,Koning:2022} or approximate invariance \citep{canay2017}; see \cite{Ritzwoller:2024} for a recent review.
-One takeaway from that line of work is that group-based randomization tests have finite-sample Type I error control \citep{Hoeffding_1952}, power against alternatives \citep{Romano:1989,Dobriban_2022}, and achieve various notions of optimality and robustness \citep{Romano:1990,Kashlak:2022,Koning:2022}.
+One takeaway from that line of work is that group-based randomization tests have finite-sample Type I error control \citep{Hoeffding_1952}, power against alternatives \citep{Romano:1989,Dobriban_2022}, and achieve various notions of optimality and robustness under appropriate conditions \citep{Romano:1990,Kashlak:2022,Kim:2022:b,Koning:2022}.

 The literature on group-based randomization tests deals with the invariance of an unknown probability distribution $P_X$ from which samples $X_1,\dotsc,X_n$ are obtained.
 In this paper, we initiate the study of hypothesis tests for the symmetry of a \emph{conditional} distribution, $P_{Y|X}$, to be tested from samples $(X_1,Y_1),\dotsc,$ $(X_n,Y_n)$.
-Under certain conditions, this can be reduced to a problem for which group-invariance tests are applicable, but those conditions are not satisfied in many settings.
 The primary motivation for conditional tests is the central role played by symmetry in modern science \citep{Rosen_1995,Gross_1996} and the increasingly data-driven nature of scientific discovery, particularly in settings in which the relationships between multiple objects are a key feature \citep{Kofler:2012,atlas:2017:search,Collins2018anomaly,Cristadoro:2018,Chmiela:2018,Karagiorgi_2022,Birman2022,yim2023SE,watson2023novo}.
-A secondary motivation is the prominence of symmetry in certain prediction problems from machine learning \citep{Bronstein:2021aa}.
+A secondary motivation is the prominence of symmetry in certain prediction problems from machine learning; \citet{Bronstein:2021aa} provide a recent review.